-- An Coordinator of International Student Programs dedicated to assisting King's international students experiencing a new culture and adapting to Canada, and guidance for King's domestic students in realizing international experiences - A Globe Aware Week held every Fall term with activities, music, films, a Globe Aware Marketplace, and International Students' Country Booths - An International Students' Orientation catered especially for international students to familiarize them with King's, Edmonton and Canada - An International Students' Buddy Program that pairs interested international students with a student for facilitating cross-cultural adjustment
+- An International Student Specialist dedicated to assisting King's international students in experiencing a new culture and adapting to Canada, and providing guidance for King's domestic students in realizing international experiences - 4 international student assistants who act as peer support for international students - A Globe Aware Week held every Fall term with activities, music, films, food, and opportunities to learn about the different cultures on campus - An International Students' Orientation catered especially for international students to familiarize them with King's, Edmonton and Canada

-- Monthly International Students dinners that aims to bring international students together for a meal and to reconnect with each other as a community. - A set of Host Apartments in the Apartments comprising of local students "hosting" up to 2 international students in their apartment to promote cross-cultural interactions - A variety of off-campus programs (see page 51 and following) - An "A-way to Learn" brochure that features a complete list of global possibilities at King's: a description of off-campus study programs and Faculty contacts for those programs, information about international internships through the relevant degree programs or the Micah Centre with discussion of King's field courses in international development. - ESL support to help students whose native language is not English (see Post-Secondary English at King's below); - Go Global bursaries available to international students - Funding, scholarships and bursaries for many of these programs (see page 33); - A variety of off-campus programs (see page 53 and following)
+- An International Students' Buddy Program that pairs interested international students with a student for facilitating cross-cultural adjustment - Weekly student programming for international students connecting them as a community and providing opportunities of personal growth - A variety of off-campus programs (see page 51 and following) - A document that features a complete list of global possibilities at King's: a description of off-campus study programs and Faculty contacts for those programs, information about international internships through the relevant degree programs or the Micah Centre with discussion of King's field courses in international development. - ESL support to help students whose native language is not English (see Post-Secondary English at King's below); - Go Global bursaries available to international students - Funding, scholarships and bursaries for many of these programs (see page 32); - A variety of off-campus programs (see page 53 and following)

 Students are encouraged to make the most of these and other opportunities.
-More information about most of the options mentioned above is available from the Student Life Office or the Coordinator of International Student Programs.
+More information about most of the options mentioned above is available from the Student Life Office or the International Student Specialist.
 Information about bursaries and scholarships is available through the Financial Aid Office in Enrolment Services.
 Information about off campus programs is available from the identified contact person.